-Before we get to the details, lets cover the most common scenario we have seen for Plugzio installations.
+Before we get to the details, let's cover the most common scenario we have seen for Plugzio installations.

-If your property developer didn't cheap out on parts (they generally don't), then your existing outlets in the garage are already wired using a 12ga wire which can handle 20A current.
+Building parkades are typically are already wired using a 12ga wire which can handle 20A current.
 The case we have seen most often is that the:

 - Blocks off the other few outlets that are connected on the same circuit and are not being used.